Athens, Wisconsin: Athens Library

 The Athens Library is part of the Marathon County Public Library (MCPL) and the Wisconsin Valley Library Service, a regional library system.
 The library began in the early 1900s as a small collection of books in the Bloczynski Hotel.
 In 1926, the Athens Women's Club assumed management of the library, moving the collection to the Athens Bank.
 The library moved again in 1941, to the Community Hall.
 In 1947, the Athens Library joined the Marathon County Library.
 In 1973, when the Marathon County Library and Wausau Public Library merged to form the Marathon County Public Library, the Athens Library became a branch of the MCPL.

 Education

-The Athens School District is made up of three schools: Athens Elementary School, Athens Middle School, and Athens High School.
+The Athens School District is made up of three schools: Athens Elementary School, and Athens Middle School, and Athens High School.
 The middle and high schools share the same building.
 The Athens School District belongs to the Marawood Conference.
 Its mascot is the Fighting Bluejay.
-There are two parochial schools in the community, Trinity Lutheran and St. Anthony's Catholic School.
+There are two parochial schools in the community, Trinity Lutheran and St. Anthony de Padua Catholic School, and one charter school, Maple Grove Elementary School.